Hypercubers/hypercubing.xyz/docs/faq.md

 ### When will Hyperspeedcube 2 be ready?

 When it's done.
-Hopefully before summer 2025.
+Hopefully before the end of 2025.

 ### What features are planned for Hyperspeedcube 2?